kyledross/PyChainReaction/README.md

 ### This Implementation

 This is a completely original rewrite of the game in the Compute! magazine.
 The game rules are rewritten but are the same rules of gameplay.
-The initial implementation of the computer decision making will be ported from the original, but may be replaced with more intelligent decision making in the future.
-(Who knows, maybe this will be my first leap into machine-learning.)

 ### Credits